-The Issuer may fail to meet the requirements of regulatory stress tests.
+The Issuer may fail to meet the requirements of regulatory stress tests

-The Issuer is subject to regulatory stress testing in several jurisdictions, which are described under "Report of the Directors - Risk Management - Our risk management framework - Stress testing" on page 24 of the 2018 Annual Report and Accounts.
+The Issuer is subject to regulatory stress testing in several jurisdictions, which are described under "Report of the Directors - Our Approach to Risk - Risk Management - Stress testing" on page 21 of the 2019 Annual Report and Accounts.
 These exercises are designed to assess the resilience of banks to potential adverse economic or financial developments and ensure that they have robust, forward-looking capital planning processes that account for the risks associated with their business profile.
 Assessment by regulators is on both a quantitative and qualitative basis, the latter focusing on the Issuer's data provision, stress testing capability and internal management processes and controls.

-Failure to meet quantitative or qualitative requirements of regulatory stress test programmes, or the failure by regulators to approve the Issuer's stress test results and capital plans, could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects, capital position and reputation.
+Failure to meet quantitative or qualitative requirements of regulatory stress test programmes, or the failure by regulators to approve the Issuer's stress test results and capital plans, could result in the Issuer being required to enhance its capital position and/or position additional capital in specific subsidiaries, and this could, in turn, have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects, capital position and reputation.

-The Securities and the Issuer will be subject to certain bank resolution powers under the Banking Act.
+The Securities and the Issuer will be subject to certain bank resolution powers under the Banking Act

-The BRRD provides an EU-wide framework for the recovery and resolution of credit institutions and their parent companies and other group companies.
+BRRD provides an EU-wide framework for the recovery and resolution of credit institutions and their parent companies and other group companies.
 The BRRD is designed to provide relevant authorities with a set of tools to intervene sufficiently early and quickly in an unsound or failing institution so as to ensure the continuity of the institution's critical financial and economic functions, while minimising the impact of an institution's failure on the economy and financial system.
 In the UK the Banking Act 2009, as amended from time to time ("Banking Act"), implements the provisions of the BRRD.

-Statutory intervention powers
+(a) Statutory intervention powers